Franking Charges in Housing Society: Meaning and Cost Guide

 • Properties purchased by senior citizens

 The impact of franking charges on property transactions in housing societies is significant.
-Firstly, it validates any property dealing within the society and ensures everything is in order.
+Firstly, it validates any property dealings within the society and ensures everything is in order.
 Moreover, it maintains transparency and lowers the risk of fraud and disputes.

 Secondly, the franking charges also drive up property prices.
 Even though the percentage in discussion is small, it still has an important impact on the overall price of the property.
 So, as a prospective buyer, you need to consider these charges while budgeting for the property purchase.